H.E.R.: 2020–present: Back of My Mind and acting debut

 H.E.R performing as opening act for Coldplay's Music of the Spheres World Tour in 2022.

 On September 20, 2020, she sang Prince's song "Nothing Compares 2 U" for the In Memoriam segment of the 72nd Primetime Emmy Awards.
 In February 2021, during the pre-game festivities for Super Bowl LV, she performed "America the Beautiful", singing and playing guitar.
 On June 17, 2021, her single "Damage" topped the US R&B radio chart.
-The song is from her debut full-length album Back of My Mind, which was released on June 18, 2021.
-In August 2021, it was announced that Wilson was in final negotiations to make her feature film debut in the 2023 film adaptation of The Color Purple, playing the role of Squeak.
-She also sings a duet with Tauren Wells on the song called "Hold Us Together".
-On November 30, 2021, the Apple Music Awards announced H.E.R. as the winner of Songwriter of the Year.
+The song is from her debut full-length album Back of My Mind, which was released on June 18, 2021, receiving two nominations for Album of the Year and Best R&B Album at the 64th Annual Grammy Awards.

+In 2021 she also duet with Tauren Wells on the song called "Hold Us Together".
+In July 2021 she performed a song about citizenship on Netflix TV series We the People, making her winner of the Children's and Family Emmy Award for Outstanding Short Form Program.

+H.E.R. made her acting debut as Belle on Disney musical television special Beauty and the Beast: A 30th Celebration, while she starred as Mary "Squeak" Agnes on 2023 film adaptation of The Color Purple, directed by Blitz Bazawule, being nominated with the cast at the Screen Actors Guild Awards and winning a NAACP Image Awards.

+In 2023 she performed at Eric Clapton's Crossroads Concert with her father and John Mayer both guesting on guitar.

 H.E.R. joined Usher's performance at Super Bowl LVIII on February 11, 2024, playing electric guitar during "U Got It Bad" and "Bad Girl."
 On February 13, 2024, H.E.R. announced a new management deal with Lighthouse Management + Media, whose founder Aleen Keshishian also represents singers Olivia Rodrigo and Selena Gomez.
 The move came after legal disputes with Wilson's previous management, MBK Entertainment, which included Wilson filing a lawsuit to be released from the MBK label.

 On October 29, 2025, The Hollywood Reporter announced that H.E.R. would voice Jo, one of the main characters in the DreamWorks animated film Forgotten Island, which will be released on September 25, 2026.